ovinueza/DroughtEffectsOnCorn/README.md

 [Visit the App](https://corndrought.herokuapp.com/drought)

 ## Motivation
-Corn is multipurpose crop.
-We use its derivatives every day in products like pharmaceutical, textiles, sweeteners and is blended in fuel for our vehicles.
+Corn is a multipurpose crop.
+We use its derivatives every day in products like pharmaceutical, textiles, sweeteners and is blended in fuel for our vehicles, making it an indispensable asset for the U.S. economy.
+Therefor it is important to know how weather situations, like drought, affect the production, yield and price of corn.

 ## Data